jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 }
 ```

-Lets go over the function in detail.
-Starting with declaration:
+Going over the function in detail, starting with declaration:

 - `extern "C"`: This makes the C++ function not have it's name mangled by the compiler.
 This mean Alteryx can find it by name and link to it.
 - `long`: This specifies the return type for function.
 - `_declspec(dllexport)`: This tells the compiler to export the function in the DLL.
 Again, allowing Alteryx to call it.
 - `_stdcall`: As before, this specified the calling the convention.
 - `Total`: This is the name of the function.
-When we come to the XML definition file we must match this name exactly including case.
+When we come to the XML definition file, we must match this name exactly including case.
 - `(int nNumArgs, FormulaAddInData *pArgs, FormulaAddInData *pReturnValue)`: This is the same arguments as described in the `typedef` part above.

 Onto the actual function code.
 Picking out some highlights: